 |Manipur||Sharing Hub facility with Meghalaya||25||State Council of Educational Research & Training, Govt. of Manipur|

-NESAC is having state-of-the-art sitcom facility for communication support in case of disaster.
-NESAC being situated in a region which is vulnerable to natural disaster like earthquake, flood, cyclones, landslide etc, one of its mandate is to support the region at the time of disasters through its sitcom facilities.
+NESAC is having SATCOM facility for communication support in case of disasters.
+NESAC being situated in a region which is vulnerable to natural disasters like earthquake, flood, cyclones, landslide etc, one of its mandate is to support the region at the time of disasters through its SATCOM facilities.

-Apart from this, NESAC also has portable satellite phones like INSAT Type-D terminal, GSAT-6 based Satellite Mobile Radio, Broadcast Receiver, Reporting Terminal & Sat-Sleeve terminals.
+Apart from this, NESAC also has portable satellite phones like various ISRO developed GSAT-6 based Satellite Mobile Radio, Broadcast Receiver, Reporting Terminal & Sat-Sleeve terminals as well as other devices for Emergency Communication.
 NESAC has also distributed 10 numbers of SMRs to Meghalaya Police for their strategic use.

 ISRO-CNES-ONERA joint Ka-Band Propagation Experiment is operational at NESAC with sophisticated equipment like Beacon Receivers, Rain Gauge, Laser Precipitation Monitor, Humidity Profiling Radiometer etc. It is basically a study of attenuation of Ka-Band satellite to earth communication signal (20-30 GHz range) due to various meteorological conditions like rain, hail, clouds etc. The ITU model for rain attenuation has been proved to be insufficient to predict signal attenuation in tropical high rainfall regions like India.
 Therefore, a more detailed in-situ study is required to properly model Ka-Band signal attenuation in India as there is a growing demand for using the Ka-Band signal for high bandwidth applications in India.
 The experiment is being carried out with the help of two beacon transmitters onboard the GSAT-14 satellite and is operational from 2016 onwards at NESAC.